pachyderm/pachyderm/doc/pipeline_spec.md

 `transform.image` is the name of the Docker image that your jobs run in.
 Currently, this image needs to [inherit from a Pachyderm-provided image known as `job-shim`](https://github.com/pachyderm/pachyderm/blob/fae98e54af0d6932e258e4b0df4ea784414c921e/examples/fruit_stand/Dockerfile#L1).

 `transform.cmd` is the command passed to the Docker run invocation.
-Note that as with Docker cmd is not run inside a shell that means that things like wildcard globbing (`*`), pipes (`|`) and file redirects (`>` and `>>`) will not work.
-To get that behavior you should have your command be a shell of your choice (e.g. `sh`) and pass a shell script to stdin.
+Note that as with Docker, cmd is not run inside a shell which means that things like wildcard globbing (`*`), pipes (`|`) and file redirects (`>` and `>>`) will not work.
+To get that behavior, you can set `cmd` to be a shell of your choice (e.g. `sh`) and pass a shell script to stdin.

 `transform.stdin` is an array of lines that are sent to your command on stdin.
 Lines need not end in newline characters.

 `parallelism` is how many copies of your container should run in parallel.
-You may pass 0 for parallelism in which case PPS will set the parallelism based on available resources.
+If you'd like Pachyderm to automatically scale the parallelism based on available cluster resources, you can set this to 0.

-`inputs` specifies a set of Repos that will be visible to the jobs during runtime. commits to these repos will cause the pipeline to create new jobs to process them.
+`inputs` specifies a set of Repos that will be visible to the jobs during runtime.
+Commits to these repos will automatically trigger the pipeline to create new jobs to process them.

 `inputs.reduce` specifies how a repo will be partitioned among parallel containers.
 If set to true, the data will be partitioned by files.
 If set to false, the data will be partitioned by blocks.